Ghosts/svelte-redux-toolkit/README.md

 ## Learn more about Redux-Toolkit

-This template comes with a `slices` folder, and a very basic Todo set up to showcase the redux functionality.
+This template comes with a `slices` folder, a `store.js` file, and a very basic Todo set-up to showcase the redux functionality.
 [Learn more about Redux-Toolkit](https://redux-toolkit.js.org/) and install the [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for the best experience.

 ## Building and running in production mode